Browse questions and answers for University staff

 |I am a GTA/casual worker and I can’t do my work as someone I was supporting has not turned up due to strike action, what happens to my pay?||

-You will be paid for the hours you were due to work on that day.
+You should be paid for the hours you were due to work on that day.
 You will need to inform your departmental contact who will process the hours for payroll as per the normal process.

 You may be asked instead to undertake alternative, grade appropriate tasks for which you are suitably skilled and/or trained to undertake.